Skip to content

 Sheet to Markdown

-Converts an Excel spreadsheet (XLSX) to Markdown table format.
+Converts Excel XLSX to Markdown table format.

 Configuration: